absurditiesmedia/newliteracy-blog/src/content/post/basic-operation-astro-static-site-generator-blog.md

 ---
 publishDate: "23 January 2025"
-title: Operation of a Blog Built wirh AstroJS Static Site Generator
+title: Operation of a Blog Built with AstroJS Static Site Generator
 description: AstroJS is a powerful means of digital publishing that with a small amount of study can provide a more powerful means of digital publishing than wordpress
 tags: ["AstroJS", "digital publishing", "static site generator", "blogging", "markdown"]
 coverImage: